PTC-Education/PTC-Education.github.io/docs/solutions/README.md

 ---
 <div class="container">
     <h2>Digital Transformation Curriculum Framework</h2>
-    <h5><div>We have organized the lab excersizes and sample lesson plans created by PTC Educaton and their collaborating partners into the following categories and subject areas.
+    <h5><div>We have organized a set of exersizes and sample lesson plans created by PTC Education and our collaborating partners into the following categories and subject areas.
 Click on one topics below to learn more.
     </div></h5>
     <div class="container">
         <div class="columns is-vcentered is-centered is-multiline ">